Scartex/ardoqinternship/README.md

 User: weather in Oslo tomorrow

 Bot: Current conditions in the City Oslo, Norway are Partly cloudy with a projected high of 11°C or 52°F and a low of 5°C or 42°F on 2018-04-17.

+Example 2:
+User: Hi
+Bot: Hello!
+I'll help you with the weather, try asking things like "weather forecast in Oslo tomorrow" and I'll do my best to help you ;)
+User: weather for tomorrow
+Bot: For what city would you like the weather?
+User: Oslo
+Bot: Current conditions in the City Oslo, Norway are Partly cloudy with a projected high of 11°C or 52°F and a low of 5°C or 42°F on 2018-04-17.

 # Why I chose this framework